q3aql/dotfiles/README-i3.md

   * **`Network Manager (Connman or NetWorkManager):`**

-    * By default is enabled `Connman` as network manager:
+    * By default is enabled `NetWorkManager` as network manager:
     * If you prefer NetWorkManager, edit the file `~/.config/i3/config`:

       ```shell
-      exec --no-startup-id connman-gtk --tray &
+      #exec --no-startup-id connman-gtk --tray &
-      #exec --no-startup-id nm-applet
+      exec --no-startup-id nm-applet &
       ````

   * **`Monitor & resolution:`**